Best Frenchie Food: Sensitive Stomach Picks

 - Good energy level

-Personal Experience: Finding What Works for Barnaby
+Personal Experience: Finding What Works for Max

-Barnaby has been through more food transitions than I’d like to admit.
+Max has been through more food transitions than I’d like to admit.
 As a puppy, he had chronic loose stools on the breeder-recommended food.
 We tried several kibbles before finding one that agreed with him, only for him to develop an apparent chicken sensitivity at around 18 months.

 After an elimination diet trial supervised by our vet, we discovered he does well with fish-based foods and limited ingredients.
 He’s now on a salmon and sweet potato formula that keeps his digestion stable and his coat shiny.